EileenGrady/us-industrial-pollution/README.md

 ![Georeferenced GE site map](images/georeferenced-map.png)

 [Toxic Release Inventory](https://www.epa.gov/toxics-release-inventory-tri-program/tri-basic-data-files-calendar-years-1987-2018) data is available for download in .xlsx format for individual years.
-After exploring the dataset from 2018, I decided to proceed in three directions:
+After exploring the dataset from 2018, I decided to proceed in five steps:

 1. First I wanted to visualize the general location and distribution of all TRI facilities who reported in 2018.
 Data is reported as one record for each chemical released per reporting facility.
 I used a jupyter notebook to wrangle data into one record per reporting facility, and exported to geojson.